NoIdeaDeveloper/applica/README.md

 > **Data location:** All application data (SQLite DB + uploaded files) lives in the mapped volume.
 Back up `/mnt/user/appdata/applica` to preserve your data.

+### Data Backup

+To ensure your data is safe, regularly back up the `/mnt/user/appdata/applica` directory on your Unraid server.
+This directory contains:
+- `applica.db`: SQLite database with all application data.
+- `uploads/`: Uploaded resumes and cover letters.

+You can use Unraid's built-in backup tools or manually copy the directory to another location.

 ---

 ## Data